MeteoSwiss/opendata/docs/a-data-groundbased/a1-automatic-weather-stations.md

 ## Data download

-The Open Data from MeteoSwiss may be used without restriction; the **source must be cited** when reproducing or redistributing ("Source: MeteoSwiss").
-Read our [Open Data terms of use](/general/terms-of-use).
+The Open Data from MeteoSwiss may be used without restriction; the **source must be cited** when reproducing or redistributing ("**Source: MeteoSwiss**").

+:white_check_mark: By using 'Open Data' from MeteoSchweiz, you confirm that you have taken note of the [Terms of use](/general/terms-of-use).

 ### Download data automatically